Linayahouni/Linayahouni/README.md

 #### `05 /` Lab Notebook

-> *The notebook is open.*
+> *The notebook is open..*
 > <br>
-> *New experiments, projects, and ideas will be documented here as they take shape.*
+> *New experiments, projects and ideas will be documented here as they take shape.*

 <br>